+To be completed by the resident or fellow:

+Program Name: Academic Year:

+Resident/Fellow Name: PGY Level:

+Georgia Medical License #: Expiration Date:

+Name of Malpractice Carrier: Malpractice policy #:

+Name of Moonlighting Site/Organization:

+Address: City: Zip Code:

+Moonlighting Supervisor Name: Phone numb er:

+Date Moonlighting Starts: Date Mo onlighting Ends:

+Moonlighting Activities:

+Maximum hours per week: Number of v weeks:

+Check One:

-To be completed by the resident or fellow: Program Name: Academic Year: Resident/Fellow Name: PGY Level: Georgia Medical License #: Expiration Date: Name of Malpractice Carrier: Malpractice policy #: Name of Moonlighting Site/Organization: Moonlighting Supervisor Name: Phone number: Date Moonlighting Starts: Date Moonlighting Ends: Moonlighting Activities: Maximum hours per week: Number of weeks: Check One: ☐ External moonlighting: Voluntary, compensated, medically related work performed outside the site of your training and any of its related participating sites.
-Internal moonlighting: Voluntary, compensated, medically related work performed within the site of your training or at any of its related participating sites.
+External moonlighting: Voluntary, compensa of your training and any of its related particip erformed outside the site

+□ Internal moonlighting: Voluntary, compensated, medically-related work performed within the site of your training or at any of its related participating sites.

-Resident/F ellow Acknowledgement o of Moonlighting Policy and Procedures understand that I ca onlighting activities are not credi I meet and will comply with the moonlighting criteria.
-I ited toward my current training program requirements.
-I gram Work Hours.
-I agree to submit another moonlighting activity, hours, supervisor, etc. Agreement and ma policy is a breach of the Resident/Fellow Appointment st that the moonlighting activity is outside of the course activity.
-I will also ir lead that organizati wear any items wh form the organization that is emp on or its patients to believe othe ssumes no responsibility for my actions as relate to this ploying me and will make no representation which might erwise.
-While employed in this activity, I will not use or a Morehouse School of Medicine, nor will I permit the I give my program for auditing purpose is moonlighting employer to obtain moonlighting hours I am not paid by the e military or on a J-1 visa.
-By signing below, I attest and agree to all the above statements: Resident/Fellow Sig gnature: Date: To be completed I by the Program Director: Moonlighting tim duties/procedures this resident for e does not conflict with a are outside the course and standing and meets all the moonlighting criteria. the training program schedule.
-Moonlighting scope of the training program.
-I agree to monitor the effect of this moonlighting activity on overall adverse effects are noted.
-Approved □ Not Approved □ Program Director S ignature: Date: Associate Dean and Designated Institutiona l Official (DIO) or Designee: Approved 🗖 Not Approved □ DIO Signature: Data Date: Chinedu Ivonye.
-MD
+Resident/Fellow Acknowledgement of Moonlighting Policy and Procedures understand that I ca attest that I meet and will compl oonlighting activities are not credited toward my current annot moonlight during regular program Work Hours.
+I agr ere are any changes in location, activity, hours, supervi training program requirements.
+I ee to submit another moonlighting Agreement and ma violation of the GME moonlighting policy is a breach of t ay lead to corrective action.
+I attest that the moonlightin pproved training program. activity.
+I will also in lead that organizat wear any items w Morehouse School of Medicine assumes no responsibil nform the organization that is employing me and will ma tion or its patients to believe otherwise.
+While employe hich identify me as affiliated with Morehouse School o nization to represent me as such. ke no representation which might d in this activity, I will not use or l give my program for auditing purpos director permission to contact this moonlighting emplo ses. yer to obtain moonlighting hours I am not paid by th e military or on a J-1 visa.
+By signing below, I attest and agree to all the above statements: Resident/Fellow Si gnature: Date: To be complete d by the Program Director: Moonlighting tin duties/procedure this resident for resident or fellow is in good standing and meets ne does not conflict with the training prog is are outside the course and scope of the trainin Work Hour compliance and the effect of this m approval will be withdrawn if adverse effects are ram schedule.
+Moonlighting g program.
+I agree to monitor oonlighting activity on overall Approved 🗖 Not Approved 🗖 Program Director S Signature: Date: Associate Dean and Designated Institutional Official (DIO) or D esignee: Approved 🗖 Not Approved 🗖 Program Director S Signature: Chinedu Ivonye, MD Date: